sumeshmon/js-advance/practise/codewars/readme.md

 .toString() : convert to a string<br>
 .toString(2) : convert number to binary<br><br>
+.length : on the string to get the number of characters (digits).
+Not numbers. <br>

 parseInt("123") // 123<br>
 parseInt("42px") // 42 (ignores non-numeric characters after numbers)<br>